‘Not Just a Pipe Dream’ Organ Appeal

 The Cathedral organ plays a fundamental role in the daily rhythm of this sacred space.
 We need your support to secure its future.

-This page is updated by the first recital of the month; please check back soon for February’s music programme and March’s guest organists.
+This page is updated by the first recital of the month; please check back soon for April’s music programme and May’s guest organists.

 The organ at Newcastle Cathedral is exciting and colourful.
 Its magnificent case in the North Transept catches the eye of all who visit and serves as a striking reminder of how essential music is to the daily rhythm of this sacred space.